curityio/database-client-migration-example/README.md

 ## Prerequisites

-First ensure that you have a deployment of the Curity Identity Server, with working GraphQL endpoints.\
+First ensure that you have a working deployment of the Curity Identity Server, with GraphQL endpoints.\
-See the [Database Client Management with GraphQL](https://curity.io/resources/learn/graphql-client-management/) tutorial for details on the technical setup.
+See the [Database Client Management with GraphQL](https://curity.io/resources/learn/graphql-client-management/) tutorial for details on the technical setup.\
+Also ensure that an up to date version of Node.js is installed.

 ## Migration Behavior